Joan Little

-Joan Little (pronounced "Jo Ann") (born 1953) is an African-American woman who was charged with the 1974 murder of Clarence Alligood, a white prison guard at Beaufort County Jail in Washington, North Carolina, who attempted to rape Little before she could escape.
+Joan Little (pronounced "Jo Ann") (born May 8, 1954) is an African-American woman who was charged with the 1974 killing of Clarence Alligood, a white prison guard at Beaufort County Jail in Washington, North Carolina, who attempted to rape Little before she could escape.
 Her case became a cause célèbre of the civil rights, feminist, and anti-death penalty movements.
-Little was the first woman in United States history to be acquitted using the defense that she used deadly force to resist sexual assault.
+Little was charged with murder in the death, but was later acquitted.
+She was the first woman in United States history to be acquitted of murder using the defense that she used deadly force to resist sexual assault.
 Her case also has become classic in legal circles as a pioneering instance of the application of scientific jury selection.

 Early life

 Little was born and raised until age 15 in Washington, a town of under 10,000 in North Carolina's rural Atlantic coastal region.
 Her mother, Jessie Williams was a "religious fanatic" who frequently consulted "root workers," or hoodoo folk healers.
 Her father was a security guard in Brooklyn, New York.
 The eldest of six blood siblings, she was forced to care for them and her four half-siblings as well.
 She took to running away and hiding and soon fell in with an older crowd who supported her rebellion.
 Her social worker, Jean Nelson, who once called her an "escape artist," also noted her intelligence, telling her "some day you could do a lot of good."
 As a teenager, she worked in the tobacco industry and as a waitress.
 In 1973, she went to work with a sheetrock finisher named Julius Rogers, whom she later accompanied to Greenville and later to Chapel Hill, where she would become entangled with the law.